Classification of Group Actions Extended to Symplectic Deformation Quantizations: Existence of Extensions of Group Actions

-The above proposition \ref{trivialextensions} includes many group actions on manifolds, so a natural question is whether it is possible to extend actions that do not satisfy the hypotheses of the proposition.
-In other words one might wonder if there exist actions that allow extension, but do not satisfy the hypotheses of \ref{trivialextensions}.
+Proposition \ref{trivialextensions} gives a sufficient condition for the existence of a lift of a group action.
+It includes many group actions on manifolds, so a natural question is whether it is possible to extend actions that do not satisfy the hypotheses of the proposition.
+In other words, one might wonder if there exist actions that allow extension, but do not satisfy the hypotheses of proposition \ref{trivialextensions}, i.e. one wonders whether the conditions of proposition \ref{trivialextensions} are necessary.